Numerical Testing of a New Positivity-Preserving Interpolation Algorithm: Results

 \subsection{Example II $f_2(x)$}

-The second example uses the analytic approximation of the Heaviside function defined in Equation \ref{eq:f2}.
+The second example uses the analytic approximation of the Heaviside function defined in Equation \ref{eq:f2} with $\epsilon_{0}=0.01$, $\epsilon_{1}=1$ and $st=2$.
 As mentioned in Section 3.2, this function, $f_{2}(x)$, is challenging because of the sharp gradient around $x=0$.
-For polynomial degree five or less, the results from Tables \ref{tab:heaviside_1} and \ref{tab:heaviside_2} suggest that the MQS method leads to slighter better approximations than PPI for $f_{2}(x)$.
-The fifth columns in Tables \ref{tab:heaviside_1} and \ref{tab:heaviside_2} indicate that the average degree used by the DBI approach increases but the $L^{2}$-errors remain the same.
-The global error of the DBI approach is dominated by the local error of the subintervals with low degree interpolants, and the interpolants used for these sub-intervals remain the same as we increase the target degree.
-Overall, the results from Tables \ref{tab:heaviside_1} and \ref{tab:heaviside_2} indicate, the PPI method has smaller $L^{2}$-errors compared to the other methods.
+For polynomial degree five or less, the results from Tables \ref{tab:heaviside_1} and \ref{tab:heaviside_2} suggest that the MQS method leads to slighter better approximations than DBI and PPI for $f_{2}(x)$.
+Overall, the results from Tables \ref{tab:heaviside_1} and \ref{tab:heaviside_2} indicate that the DBI and PPI methods have smaller $L^{2}$-errors compared to the other methods.
 Approximating $f_{2}(x)$ from data on a uniform mesh leads to slightly better results compared to LGL mesh data.
-For smooth data with a large gradient, these results indicate that the PPI approach is suitable for interpolating from one mesh to another.
+For smooth data with a large gradient, these results indicate that both the DBI and PPI approaches are suitable for interpolating from one mesh to another.